alffox/setenv-replacer/README.md

 ## How to run the tool ?

-1) If you are running the Liferay bundle on Linux OS, download [setenv-replacer.sh](https://github.com/alffox/setenv-replacer/blob/master/setenv-replacer.sh), else, if you have a Windows OS, download [setenv-replacer.bat](https://github.com/alffox/setenv-replacer/blob/master/setenv-replacer.bat)
+1) If you are running the Liferay bundle on Linux or Mac OS, download [setenv-replacer.sh](https://github.com/alffox/setenv-replacer/blob/master/setenv-replacer.sh), else, if you have a Windows OS, download [setenv-replacer.bat](https://github.com/alffox/setenv-replacer/blob/master/setenv-replacer.bat)

 2) Place the file in the Liferay home directory of your bundle